-Julius Berstl was born on August 6, 1883 in Bernburg, Germany to a theatrical family.
+Julius Berstl was born on 1883 August 6 in Bernburg, Germany to a theatrical family.
 On 1883 September 11, he was baptized in the Lutheran church (Schlosskirche St. Aegidien, Bernburg).
 Julius and his father only obtained German citizenship in 1898, even though the family had lived there since Julius' birth.
-His father, Norbert Berstl, and his mother, Franziska Schreiner Berstl, were both actors and later directors in the 1870s-1890s.
+His father, Norbert Berstl (Austrian), and his mother, Franziska Schreiner, were both actors and later directors in the 1870s-1890s.
 His mother had also come from a theatrical family, and her own mother and father had been actors and directors in German theater during the 1850s and 1860s.

 But with the rise of Hitler and the increasing restrictions on the creative arts, Berstl's musical comedy "Pech muss man haben" was banned by the Nazis in 1933 after they came to power.
 In that same year, Berstl himself was banned from working as a writer (and as a translator of English plays) due to his half Jewish heritage.
 In 1935, the Reichsschrifttumskammer (the Reich's Board of Professional Writers) banned him from employment entirely.
 Along with his wife and son, he emigrated to London, where he was supported by the Society of Friends (Quakers) when he didn't have a work permit.
 As a German citizen, he was placed in an internment camp for three months in 1940 as World War II was just beginning.
 His son, Norbert, was placed in a refugee camp in Canada (near Toronto) for a little over two years.
-For a period of time directly following his emigration, he worked on producing an English version of "Dover-Calais," working with popular English children's author Eleanor Farjeon.
+For a period of time directly following his emigration, Julius worked on producing an English version of "Dover-Calais," working with popular English children's author Eleanor Farjeon.
 In 1943 he became a scriptwriter for the London BBC, for which he wrote over 60 radio dramas, mostly with Biblical themes that reappear later in his novels.
 While in England, Berstl also worked as a German/English translator, writing German versions of plays by authors like Noel Coward, Jean Copard, St. John Ervine, Aimee Stuart, and Archibald Norman Menzies.
 He retired from his work at the BBC in 1951 and moved to New York City, where he began to write novels in earnest.
 During this period, he wrote novels based upon the life of St. Paul, an imaginary memoir of Edmund Kean, and an autobiographical tale of his life in the theater.
 He received U.S. citizenship in 1960.
 According to Julius Berstl, his wife told him that after she died he should move to Santa Barbara; after she passed away in 1964, he kept with her wishes and moved.
 He lived in Santa Barbara, continuously sending in new manuscripts to publishers and coming up with business ideas, until he too passed away on 1975 December 8 at the age of 92.
 His son, Norbert, also moved to Santa Barbara, and eventually moved into his father's apartment after he had died.
 Norbert himself passed away on 2010 January 24, exactly 95 years to the day after he had been baptized as a baby in Berlin.